jMampaey/jMampaey/_posts/2026-01-16-animation-blending.md

     }
 }
 ```
 This recursive traversal accumulates parent transforms down the hierarchy.
-The offset matrix converts world space to skinning space for GPU rendering.
+The offset matrix (inverse bind pose) converts world space to skinning space for GPU rendering.

 <br>